SrijanSriv211/Studybyte/README.md

 - Visual Studio Code (or any other IDE)

 NOTE: These requirments are only needed if you want to develope Studybyte.

+## License and Contributions
+All code is licensed under an MIT license.
+This allows you to re-use the code freely, remixed in both commercial and non-commercial projects.
+The only requirement is to include the same license when distributing.

+***
+<h1>Thanks to everyone for your AMAZING support! 😃😃😃</h1>